 Coordinates: 49° 15′ 38.2″ N, 4° 1′ 47.8″ E

 The arch has many highly detailed carvings on its exterior and on the ceilings of its three passageways.
 The ceilings of the side arcades are adorned with friezes portraying ancient legends and myths such as Remus and Romulus and Leda and the Swan.
-The ceiling of the central arch is of most interest.
-It is decorated with reliefs depicting a harvest calendar and showing scenes of laborers, harvesters, reapers and millers.
+The ceiling of the central arch is of the most interest.
+It is decorated with reliefs depicting a harvest calendar and scenes of labourers, harvesters, reapers and millers.
 The seasons and the months of the year are illustrated by agricultural activities.
-One of the reliefs offers a rare and interesting illustration of a Gallic harvesting machine called a vallus, a reaping machine described by the historian Pliny the Elder in 77 AD (HN 18.72): “on the vast estates in the provinces of Gaul very large frames fitted with teeth at the edge and carried on two wheels are driven through the corn by a donkey pushing from behind; the ears torn off fall into the frame”.
+One of the reliefs offers a rare and interesting illustration of a Gallic harvesting machine called a vallus, a reaping machine described by the historian Pliny the Elder in AD 77 (HN 18.72): “on the vast estates in the provinces of Gaul very large frames fitted with teeth at the edge and carried on two wheels are driven through the corn by a donkey pushing from behind; the ears torn off fall into the frame”.

-Before the Roman conquest of northern Gaul, Reims, founded circa 80 BC as Durocortōrum (“round fortress”), served as the capital of the tribe of the Remi, the first Belgic people north of the Matrona river (Marne).
-In the course of Julius Caesar’s conquest of Gaul (58–51 BC), the Remi allied themselves with Rome and the city later became one of the leading cities in the province and the residence of the governor of Belgica.
-At its height the Gallo-roman city, with its 30 000 inhabitants, was the most populated in the North of the Alps.
+Before the Roman conquest of northern Gaul, Reims founded circa 80 BC as Durocortōrum (“round fortress”), served as the capital of the tribe of the Remi, the first Belgic people north of the Matrona river (Marne).
+In the course of Julius Caesar’s conquest of Gaul (58–51 BC), the Remi allied themselves with Rome, and the city later became one of the leading cities in the province and the residence of the governor of Belgica.
+At its height, the Gallo-roman city, with its 30 000 inhabitants, was the most populated in the North of the Alps.

-The Porte Mars was included in the fortification wall of the late Roman Empire and in 1228 in the wall of the castle of the Archbishops and served as a city gate until 1544.
+The Porte Mars was included in the fortification wall of the late Roman Empire and, in 1228, in the wall of the castle of the Archbishops and served as a city gate until 1544.
 In 1854 the buildings around the arch were removed, bringing the arch into full view.
 Most of the finds from Durocortorum are in the Musée Saint-Rémi.